Mulligans Flat Nature Reserve

 The Gungahlin area was first sighted by European explorers when Charles Throsby passed through the northern part of what was to become the ACT in October 1820.
 Agricultural development of the ACT followed soon after, in close association with pastoral settlement.
 Land was first taken up in the Ginninderra district in about 1826 by George Thomas Palmer, who settled land (granted in 1831) at ‘Palmerville’ (later ‘Ginninderra’), his station buildings being located on Ginninderra Creek south of the Yass Road.
 Sheep grazing continued until the nature reserve was established in 1993.

 Vegetation communities and associations

-Little Mulligans contains forest dominated by red stringy-bark (E. macrorhyncha) with open secondary native grassland which has a high diversity of native species.
-The higher slopes of the reserve have stringybark open forest with grassy, shrubby or litter-dominated ground layer and areas of heathland and shrubland.
+Little Mulligans contains forest dominated by Red Stringybark (Eucalyptus macrorhyncha) with open secondary native grassland, which has a high diversity of native species.
+The higher slopes of the reserve have Stringybark open forest with grassy, shrubby or litter dominated ground layer and areas of heathland and shrubland.

 Plants – Land of diversity